daltay15/3110-Sudoku-Project/README.md

  Group Members - Akash Patel, Demir Altay<br /><br />
  Compile Instructions for Linux - Type "g++ main.cpp sudoku.cpp sudoku.h" then press enter and type "./a.out".<br />
  Instructions for program use - Compile and run the program a 9x9 sudoku grid should show up in the command window, use that to help with input.
 Enter a 0 for any unkown  number in the puzzle.<br />
- Libraries needed that get inlcluded at runtime are iostream, chrono, time.h, and string.<br />

  Known bugs - None.